ehart-altair/SimpsonsParadox/README.md

 2. Some of the summary statistics from the model generated for the aggregated data and disaggregated data
 3. A simple plot of the regression lines for the aggregated data and each subgroup of the disaggregated data

-More details about the pre-processing steps, outputs, and terminology can be found in the [Wiki](https://github.com/ehart-altair/SimpsonsParadox/wiki).
+You can find more details about pre-processing, outputs, and terminology in the [Wiki](https://github.com/ehart-altair/SimpsonsParadox/wiki).

+You can also read about Simpson's Paradox in a corresponding article on KDnuggets [here](https://www.kdnuggets.com/2020/09/simpsons-paradox.html).

 ## Usage